day-katy/SassTask/README.md

 As a sassquatch who is extremely goal driven, so I can see what tasks I have actually accomplished, I would like to check off tasks as being completed.

+As a sassquatch who is just as human as the next person, so I can mark tasks that I haven't completed,
+I would like to mark tasks as not being completed.

+As a sassquatch who is a neat-freak, so I can only see the tasks that I still need to do,
+I would like tasks that I've marked to disappear (perhaps to a completed and not-completed screen).

 As a sassquatch who needs a lot of validation, so I can get feedback that is appropriate to finishing a task, I would like celebratory visual and verbal recognition of my accomplishments.

-As a sassquatch that needs a kick up the arse, so I can get feedback that is appropriate to not completing a task on the day it is created, I would like sassy and slightly derogatory recognition of my failure.
+As a sassquatch that needs a kick up the arse, so I can get feedback that is appropriate to not completing a task, I would like sassy and slightly derogatory recognition of my failure.

 ```